 With Corona Virus impacting more and more businesses and people around World, Russ follows up the last episode with an interview with Martin Stepek.

 Martin is a mindfulness coach and also a family business expert and so can offer unique insights into how to use mindfulness at times of extreme stress.

 Martin's own family business went into administration in the early 2000's and he found that during that extremely difficult time he was able to use his mindfulness practice to help him through.

 You can find out more about Martin at the following sites:

-EPISODE 11 - SUPPORT FOR FAMILY BUSINESS DURING CORONAVIRUS
+SUPPORT FOR FAMILY BUSINESS DURING CORONAVIRUS

 Corona Virus is having a huge impact on the lives of us all.
 It is a scary time when we are fearful for our families health and well-being and our businesses.